nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 void operator delete(void*, std::ostream&) throw();
 ```

-In this case, `Widget` declares no placement version of `operator delete`, so the runtime system doesn't know how to undo what the call to placement `new` does.
+But `Widget` declares no placement version of `operator delete`, so the runtime system doesn't know how to undo what the call to placement `new` does.
 As a result, it does nothing.
 In this example, no `operator delete` is called if the `Widget` constructor throws an exception.

 To eliminate the memory leak in the code above, `Widget` needs to declare a placement `delete` that corresponds to the placement `new`: